aristanetworks/avd/docs/howto/ip_addressing/README.md

 !!! note
     The custom python module must be in the `PYTHONPATH` for Ansible to find it. `export PYTHONPATH="${PYTHONPATH}:$(pwd)/custom_modules"`

-For a list of available variables in custom IP addressing templates, refer to the [documentation](../../../ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md#context-for-ip_addressing-templates).
+For a list of available methods, refer to the pyavd [documentation](../../pyavd/pyavd.md#pyavd.api.ip_addressing.AvdIpAddressing).

 ## Best Practices